 A whitebox renovation includes a basic finished ceiling, concrete floor, basic heating, ventilation and air conditioning (HVAC), basic electrical and plumbing, and other features required by local building codes.

-Remember that if you have to take on a whiteboxing project, it also may be a good time to examine and replace any HVAC, plumbing, mechanical, electrical or other building systems that may be nearing the end of their expected useful life, while the walls of the building are open.
+Remember that if you have to take on a whiteboxing project, it also may be a good time to examine and replace any HVAC, plumbing, mechanical, electrical, or other building systems that may be nearing the end of their expected useful life, while the walls of the building are open.
+Additionally, this is the ideal time for building owners to incorporate smart tech options into their property, which can help control costs in the long run.
+Technological improvements can also increase the desirability of your property.

 Don’t Forget the Time Factor